-Since 2009 Gavin has served as a volunteer Director of the National Board of Directors of the Canadian International Freight Forwarders’ Association (CIFFA); he is the first Associate Member of the Association to be invited to sit on the Board.
-He oversaw the updating of the CIFFA Standard Trading Conditions in 2003, 2010, and 2016, and frequently lectures for the Association’s Certificate education programs and member webinars.
+Since 2009 Gavin has served as counsel to and a volunteer Director of the National Board of Directors of the Canadian International Freight Forwarders’ Association (CIFFA); he oversaw the updating of the CIFFA Standard Trading Conditions in 2003, 2010, and 2016, and frequently lectures for the Association’s Certificate education programs and member webinars.
 He is a member of the Canadian Maritime Lawyers’ Association and sits on its board as the Constituent Member representative for CIFFA.
 Since 2007 he has been the General Editor and Canadian Member for Forwarderlaw.com, a network of more than 25 transportation lawyers representing over 20 different countries, which provides a free resource and monthly e-news of legal news and information of interest to the global transportation and logistics industries.
 He was appointed to the Advisory Body Legal Matters for FIATA at the World Congress in Dublin, 2016.

-In addition to his Maritime and Transport practice, Gavin assists clients with a variety of civil and commercial litigation matters, including conflicts referrals, commercial and contract disputes, employment litigation, and privacy and e-commerce issues.
-He also maintains a robust pro bono and public interest practice including research and litigation support for international human rights and crown liability cases, as well as acting as counsel or providing direct pro bono legal services to non-profit and charitable organizations.
-In particular he serves as a Director of Lawyers’ Rights Watch Canada, an ECOSOC registered charitable organization focusing on the persecution by States of human rights defenders, and Chair of its sister organization Lawyer’s Rights Watch (Legal Research) Canada.
+Gavin’s pro bono and public interest practice includes research and litigation support for international human rights and crown liability cases, as well as acting as counsel or providing direct pro bono legal services to non-profit and charitable organizations.
+He serves as a Director of Lawyers’ Rights Watch Canada, an ECOSOC registered charitable organization focusing on the persecution by States of human rights defenders, and Chair of its sister organization Lawyer’s Rights Watch (Legal Research) Canada.
 In addition to authoring research, letters, and white papers, Gavin made representations to the 27th, 30th, and 33rd sessions of the United Nations Human Rights Council in Geneva for LRWC.
 He also assisted in preparing the factum for and appeared before the OCA to argue LRWC’s submissions on internvention in the TWU vs LSUC case, and in preparing submissions for and arguing on behalf of a Toronto City Council candidate on Application before the Superior Court in the constitutional challenge to Bill-5.

-Gavin is qualified and licensed to practice law by the Law Society of Upper Canada.
+Gavin is qualified and licensed to practice law by the Law Society of Ontario.

 Education and Experience

-Prior to commencing his law career, Gavin studied at Queen’s University (Kingston, Canada) obtaining bachelors degrees in both Commerce (with First Class Honours) and Philosophy, winning more than a dozen honours and prizes over his four years.
+Prior to commencing his law career, Gavin studied at Queen’s University (Kingston, Canada) obtaining bachelors degrees both in Commerce and in Philosophy, graduating with First Class Honours and winning more than a dozen prizes over his four years.